Introduction

 -

 Escalation Days: The number of days without action before escalation is triggered.
-Measured from the earliest email sent in the current step.
+Measured from the earliest email sent in the active step.
 Defaults to 7.

 -